befaci03/CollaborativeVM/README.md

    We use AES, HMAC and some random basic encryptions algorithm to keep private credentials really safe.

-   We use socket.io for some systems that really need a real'time system, like users and chat.
+   We use socket.io for some systems that really need a realtime system, like users and chat.

 ### Q: Where did you have the idea and why ?
 **A:** I pick the idea from [Computernewb](https://computernewb.com) that created [CollabVM](https://computernewb.com/collab-vm) and [UserVM](https://computernewb.com/collab-vm/user-vm) to recreate it better than [CollabVM V3.0](https://computernewb.com/wiki/CollabVM_Server_3.0) and to remove all sh*ts that staffs coded in that.